 - How do we use our maternal and reproductive health services to promote holistic women's health and ease patient access to other services?

 - How do we configure our servicing offerings to create a dedicated, consumer-driven experience for women?

 - Do we offer competitive benefits and supports to address the well-being, both at home and in the workplace, of our female staff?

 Our biggest advice: Be proactive

-The next few months will be challenging for health care leaders.
+The immediate future will be challenging for health care leaders.
 You must navigate not only charged emotions but also legal uncertainty, your staff's concerns, and potential impacts on your organization's strategy and operations.

 Sarah Hostetter, Darby Sullivan, Natalie Trebes, Emily Heuser, Thomas Seay, and Tara Viviani contributed to this post.